 - More than 400 undergraduate programs with a unique modular degree structure and the ability to combine programs from different faculties, schools and departments, creating endless academic possibilities.

 - A School of Graduate and Post-Doctoral Studies with more than 160 Master’s and PhD programs.

 Semester Entry Points

-If applying on a part-time basis only, do not use the 105 application.
+If you are applying on a part-time basis only, do not use the 105 application.
 Complete the Part-Time Application Form.

 To be eligible for any of the following scholarships, you must apply for admission directly from high school to Western’s Main Campus for full-time, first-year studies.

-- Schulich Leader Scholarships valued from $60,000 to $80,000 – Supports students pursuing the STEM subjects: Science, Technology, Engineering and Mathematics – The application deadline is February 20.
+- Schulich Leader Scholarships valued from $60,000 to $80,000 – Support students pursuing the STEM subjects: Science, Technology, Engineering and Mathematics – The application deadline is February 20.

-Bursaries are non-repayable grants awarded on the basis of financial need.
+Bursaries are non-repayable grants awarded based on financial need.
 Students must complete an online Financial Assistance Profile Application for consideration.
-Admission bursaries are awarded to students entering Western’s Main Campus for full-time, first-year studies directly from high school.
+We award admission bursaries to students entering Western’s Main Campus for full-time, first-year studies directly from high school.
 In-course bursaries are available to upper-year students.